 What’s the difference between an eCommerce platform and an online marketplace?

-An eCommerce platform is commonly referred to as a platform that is used by a brand to build their online store such as Shopify, BigCommerce, WooCommerce, or Magento.
-The eCommerce platform usually offers the brand services like web design, listing customization, SEO, payment encryption, mobile shopping, and other marketing plugins or tools.
+The eCommerce platform usually offers the brand services like web design, listing customization, SEO, payment encryption, mobile eCommerce, and other marketing plugins or tools.

 5 eCommerce business models